umbraco/Umbraco.Cms.Integrations/src/Umbraco.Cms.Integrations.Automation.Zapier/readme.md

 ### Authentication

-For this integration, the authentication is managed on Zapier's side.
+For this integration, the authentication is managed on Zapier's side by using the Umbraco marketplace app.

+The Umbraco app manages two types of events:
+* New form submission - triggers when a form is submitted
+* New Content Published - triggers when a new content has been published.

+The trigger event to be used by this integration is _New Content Published_.

-When creating a Zap trigger, you will be prompted to enter a username, password and the URL for your Umbraco website.
+When creating the Zap trigger, you will be prompted to enter a username, password and the URL for your Umbraco website.

-Then the Umbraco application existing in the Zapier marketplace will validate the credentials entered and return a message in case the validation fails.
+Then the Umbraco application will validate the credentials entered and return a message in case the validation fails.

 If you want to extend the security layer, you can also specify a user group that the user trying to connect needs to be a part of, by adding the following setting in `Web.config`: